 That stat is even more fascinating because of how hard it is to find another time when 94% of Americans agreed about anything.

 Steve Jobs on small business survival

+Who better to talk about the benefits of small business than someone who helped take a company from a garage to a $700 billion trendsetting titan?
 Steve Jobs’ quote comes from his experience working with Steve Wozniak and Ronald Wayne in 1976.

 “I’m convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.”